-Why Don’t We Use More Renewable Energy
+Why Can't We Switch to Using More Renewable Energy Sources?

 Inspire Clean Energy

 category: Clean Energy 101

 Looking at why isn't renewable energy used more

 When it comes to renewable energy sources, it is becoming more widely known that they are far better for the environment in many ways than their non-renewable, fossil fuel counterparts.
 They don’t require the same level of extraction as fossil fuels, if at all, and some are considered “clean,” which essentially means they have little to no impact on the planet when being converted to electricity.

 If clean energy is so beneficial, why haven’t we all made the switch to renewable energy sources?
 Why don’t we use more renewable energy?
 Let’s find out.

 Why don’t we use more renewable sources of energy?

 As far as individual countries are concerned, making the switch from one energy source to another will undoubtedly take some time as new power plants and infrastructure are introduced.

 Switching to renewable energy doesn’t simply mean a group of individuals choose a new way to power their homes—it means entire companies need to reevaluate how they make money and from where they source their energy.
 It would require millions of homes, schools, businesses, public buildings, and transport centers to adjust how they are run—and this doesn’t happen overnight.